TERMS AND CONDITIONS FOR THE SUPPLY OF WEB MARKETING SERVICES BY XEN SYSTEMS PTY LTD

 12.4.
 During the term of the Contract and for a period ending 5 years from termination thereof, the Client will not disclose to any persons within its organisation that do not have a need to know, or to any third party, any information and non Client materials provided by the Company concerning the method or approach the Company uses in providing the Services.

 12.5.
-Each party agrees to comply with its respective obligations under the Data Protection Act 1998.
+Each party agrees to comply with its respective obligations under Australian Privacy legislation.

 13. TERM, TERMINATION AND ASSIGNMENT